robert-petersen/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+the Document Object Model. it is an object oriented representation of the web page.

 2. What is an event?

+something triggered by an action and a callback function is run

 3. What is an event listener?

+it waits for an event to occur on that element or elements or parent elements if it bubbles

 4. Why would we convert a NodeList into an Array?

+we cant run all array methods on a nodelist because it is only array like not an actual array

 5. What is a component?

+component is reuseable and indepentent bits of code. a function returning html

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.